Chris Bath (President)

 Chris is a result-focused business leader with over 20 years’ experience in the energy and resources sector.
 Chris has lived and worked in Indonesia and Singapore and held the roles of Chief Financial Officer and General Manager for companies operating in Australia and South-East Asia and is currently a senior executive with Matador Capital.

 Chris has significant experience in the areas of commercial management, financial management, risk management, and governance and has a strong interest in the role of culture and leadership to successfully drive alignment to organisational strategy and objectives.
 Chris has a Bachelor of Business, is a Chartered Accountant (CA) and member of the Australian Institute of Company Directors.
 He joined the Asthma WA Board of Directors in February 2018 and became President in March 2019.

 Cathal is a lawyer who has worked in various overseas jurisdictions.
-In recent years, Cathal has been involved in various pro bono activities including the Princes Trust (London), the Australian Business and Community Network and the Asthma Foundation of WA since 2008, offering his expertise on other committees.
-Cathal served as President in 2013 and 2018.
+In recent years, Cathal has been involved in various pro bono activities including the Princes Trust (London), the Australian Business and Community Network and Asthma WA since 2008.
+Cathal has a Masters of Law from the University of Western Australia and an MBA from the Australian Graduate School of Business and he has served as President of Asthma WA in 2013 and 2018.

 Melvin Nunes (Treasurer)

 Melvin retired in January 2018 as Deputy Chief Executive Officer of the Western Australian Treasury Corporation (WATC) having worked at the organisation for over 30 years.
 Overall, Melvin served the Western Australian public sector for 42 years including roles at the State Taxation Department and Treasury.
 He has over 30 years financial and risk management experience having had direct responsibility for WATC’s financial market operations, portfolio management, finance and administration and IT.